PeppyDays/learn-rust-with-tests/src/rust_fundamentals/select.md

 }
 ```

-By putting a timeout on the request, we can ensure that if the request takes longer than 10 seconds, it will return an error.
+By adding a timeout to the request, we ensure that requests taking longer than 10 seconds return an error.

-You can also put a timeout on the `tokio::select!` macro itself, but in this case, there should be an error branch when the two branches are failed to send a request.
-So the only place we can modify the timeout is in the `ping` function.
+You could also put a timeout on the `tokio::select!` macro itself, but since we need an error branch when both branches fail to send requests, the only place to modify the timeout is in the `ping` function.

 ### Refactor

-The problem we have is that this test takes 10 seconds to run.
-For such a simple bit of logic, this doesn't feel great.
+The problem is this test takes 10 seconds to run.
+For such simple logic, this doesn't feel great.

-What we can do is make the timeout configurable.
-So in our test, we can have a very short timeout and then when the code is used in the real world it can be set to 10 seconds.
+We can make the timeout configurable.
+In our test, we can use a very short timeout, while real-world usage can use 10 seconds.

 How about adding a `timeout` parameter to the `race` function?